 When I really want a good dessert, I go for homemade.
-I’m not blowing those extra calories on a store-bought treat, loaded with things I can’t pronounce and unhealthy sweeteners like, high fructose corn syrup.
-There is a great coffee house near where I live and the owner makes the best desserts from scratch.
+I’m not blowing those extra calories on a store-bought treat, loaded with things I can’t pronounce and sweeteners like, high fructose corn syrup.
+There is a great coffee house near where I live, Queen Bee Coffee, and the owner makes the best desserts from scratch.

 Her Chocolate Coconut Flour GF Cake is a slice of heaven!
 If I don’t want a whole cake sitting around, my husband and I will pick up a single serving dessert.
 When I do bake or make something sweet, I love to use coconut sugar for a tasty low-glycemic sweetener.
 It smells and tastes like a combination of molasses and brown sugar.
 It works well in so many recipes.
 I’ve been using it for several years now to replace sugar in many of my recipes.